June 08, 2021

 Oracle cheat sheet:

 Curious how companies big and small can capture new video testimonials, with automatic Hollywood studio subtitles, animations and music just by sending a link?
-Check out this 90 second video.
+Ready to start easily collecting, editing, and publishing testimonial videos to use for Facebook, Google & Youtube ads?
+Sign up for a Vocal Video free trial for 14 days, no credit card required.